 When optimizing your site for search it’s important to listen to the search engines.
 Both Google and Bing offer webmaster tools.
 These tools are essentially the search engines attempting to communicate with you.
 It’s important to verify your sites within the tools so you can listen to the feedback you’re receiving directly from the search engines.

 The world of SEO is constantly changing and evolving.
 If you really want to learn SEO, you’ll have to continuously educate yourself and stay up-to-date on SEO.
 To fully understand SEO you must immerse yourself into the industry.

 This is a complete list of my favorite SEO resources.

 Make SEO Changes that Won’t Become Outdated

-At the end of the day your SEO changes should make sense for your users.
-If you want your SEO efforts not to become outdated, focus all changes on what is best for your users.
+At the end of the day your SEO changes should make sense for your community.
+If you want your SEO efforts not to become outdated, focus all changes on what is best for your audience.
 The search engines are doing everything they can to provide the best results and best user experience.
 If you have the same goal in mind, any algorithm changes in the future should only help your site and not hurt it.
 If your website has a page that is truly the best option for that user, then search engines will eventually rank it higher than all other options.

 Do you want to listen to this article?
 Here’s the podcast episode: